Gouravlohar/Research-Agent/readme.md

-# Capsitech Capstone Project: AI Search Assistant
+# AI Search Assistant

 ## Project Overview
-This AI Search Assistant is a web-based application that leverages Qwen-QWQ-32B language processing capabilities to provide intelligent search results from academic and encyclopedia sources.
+This AI Search Assistant is a web-based application that leverages Qwen-32B language processing capabilities to provide intelligent search results from academic and encyclopedia sources.
 The application combines a modern, responsive UI with powerful backend search functionality to create an intuitive chat-based search experience.

 ![Demo](image.png)